Jojosito/MUS-X/README.md

     Instead, it can happen that your physical knobs are at the end of their travel, but the on screen knob is not.
 In that case, you have to turn the physical knob back the whole way, and forth again.

 ## OnePole
-A simple CV controllable 1-pole highpass and lowpass filter.
+A simple CV controllable linear 1-pole highpass and lowpass filter.

 ## OnePoleLP
-A simple CV controllable 1-pole lowpass filter.
+A simple CV controllable linear 1-pole lowpass filter.

 ## Oscillators
 A pair of analog-style oscillators.